srishtiigautam/HousePricePrediction/README.md

 ## Machine Learning Models

 We employ a variety of machine learning models for house price prediction.
 The models are implemented using popular libraries like Scikit-Learn and TensorFlow.
-You can find the model code and notebooks in the [models](/models) directory.
 The models include:

 - Linear Regression
 - Decision Trees